Advantages of a liveaboard

 For example, let’s say you travel 1 hour on average to your dive starting point.
 Then you spent 30 minutes getting your gear unpacked and arranged on the boat.
 Then you drive for another 30 minutes to the dive site.
 And do the whole way back.

-Thats 4 hours of unpleasant logistics for 2 hours of underwater.
+That’s 4 hours of unpleasant logistics for 2 hours of underwater.

 Now, with a liveaboard, you travel initially more, but once you are there, your gear is just set up once and you have everything prepared on the Dive Boat.
 You barely spend any time getting ready in between dives and the longest ride on the dive boat to the dive site I’ve experienced was around 20 minutes.
-Usually they are 5 or less.
+Usually, they are 5 or less.

-In the end, diving becomes really comfortable when you don’t have to worry about your gear and all the set up - you just wake up, walk on to the dive boat and you are ready to dive (almost).
+In the end, diving becomes really comfortable when you don’t have to worry about your gear and all the setup – you just wake up, walk on to the dive boat and you are ready to dive (almost).

 Usually, divers who get into the liveaboard diving are quite experienced.
 It’s usually because they are more interested in diving than your average 10 dives a year holiday diver.
 Moreover, most liveaboards abide by a rule which dictates only taking in divers with over 50 logged dives.

 Any diver knows how beginner divers can ruin a dive.
-For e.g, you could get buddied up with someone who consumes his air in 30 minutes and sacrifice half your dive time.
+For e.g, you could get buddied up with someone who consumes his air in 30 minutes and sacrifices half your dive time.
 Let’s say there are 20 dives during the trip, that’s roughly 10 hours of diving you’ll lose.

 This natural threshold of experience results in comfortable diving for everyone, and a couple of days into the trip everything will be working smoothly.